Azure/reddog-aks-workshop/docs/environment-prep.md

   * 10.140.0.0/16
 * The organization has limited available IP space, so you'll need to chose the AKS network plug-in that will use the fewest private IP addresses

-**Task:**
+## Task:

-Create the Resource Group and Azure Virtual Network and subnet that will be used for your AKS cluster.
+1. Create the Resource Group and Azure Virtual Network and subnet that will be used for your AKS cluster.
+1. Get the resource ID for the subnet where the AKS cluster will be deployed

 > **Warning**
 > You will be asked to add other components to the network later in the workshop, so make sure ou leave address space.